clowdr-app/clowdr/README.md

 1. Configure `Allowed Callback URLs` (comma-separated)

-   For example, you should include `localhost` and your Netlify app url(s):
+   For example, you should include `localhost` and optionally your Netlify app url(s), if you have set up Netlify:

    - `http://localhost:3000/auth0/logged-in`
    - `https://<netlify-subdomain>.netlify.app/auth0/logged-in`